pinecone-io/pinecone-java-client/README.md

 [comment]: <> (^ [pc:VERSION_LATEST_RELEASE])

-Alternatively, you can use our standalone uberjar [pinecone-client-1.0.0-rc.4-all.jar](https://repo1.maven.org/maven2/io/pinecone/pinecone-client/1.0.0-rc.4/pinecone-client-1.0.0-rc.4-all.jar), which bundles the pinecone client and all dependencies together inside a single jar.
-You can include this on your classpath like any 3rd party JAR without having to obtain the *pinecone-client* dependencies separately.
+Alternatively, you can use our standalone uberjar [pinecone-client-1.0.0-rc.4-all.jar](https://repo1.maven.org/maven2/io/pinecone/pinecone-client/1.0.0-rc.4/pinecone-client-1.0.0-rc.4-all.jar), which bundles the pinecone client and all dependencies together.
+You can include this in your classpath like you do with any 3rd party JAR without having to obtain the *pinecone-client* dependencies separately.

 [comment]: <> (^ [pc:VERSION_LATEST_RELEASE])